Don't B Sharp, Don't B Flat, Just B Natural

 Notice how the scale ascends the letters of the alphabet, ending on the same note it started, with 8 letters total.
 However, should we start with a different alphabet letter, not all of the notes would be played in their natural state; some scale notes would either be sharp#, or flatb.

-In fact, some Major scale notes would fall in-between the letters.
+In fact, some Major scale notes are between the natural notes, making them sharp or flat.
 This is because of the sound.
 We want all Major Scales to have the same basic sound pattern, no matter on which note we start.
 The starting note (root) will not sound the same for different Major scales, but the basic, overall sound pattern of the whole Major Scale is the same.

 We remember a sharp and flat are half steps up or down, from a note.
 And two half steps added together makes a whole step between two notes.